allegro/blog/_posts/2021-11-12-choose-your-skills.md

 ![Gallup](/img/articles/2021-07-23-become-a-senior/gallup.png)
 What it looked like in my case.
 I did the Gallup test, and it came out that I am a learner.
 I like to learn, and I should share knowledge - which should make me happy.
-Comparing this talent to the list of skills I should develop, I found out that I don't share knowledge with others.
+Comparing this talent to the list of skills I should develop, I found out that I don’t share knowledge with others.
 I decided that a good form of knowledge transfer is to make presentations.
 I completed training in making presentations.
 Thanks to this I had everything, talent and knowledge.
 I also estimated the time for preparation and set a deadline.
 While preparing, I realized that this knowledge sharing strategy was not for me.
 I finished this presentation and decided to change my knowledge sharing strategy.
 Quite a change in strategy is